toughIQ/docker-maxscale/README.md

         MySQL/MariaDB Port MaxScale is exposing with the READCONN service.
     CLI_PORT=6603
         MaxScale CLI port.
+    CONNECTION_TIMEOUT=600
+        Default timeout setting of 600sec/10min.
+If you need connections to be open for longer, just increase this value to the duration needed.
+Value is in seconds.
     BACKEND_SERVER_LIST="server1 server2 server3"
         List of backend Servers MaxScale is connecting to.
     BACKEND_SERVER_PORT="3306"